Integrity Q & A

 - Integrity is a systems engineering approach to eradicating equipment failures.
-Integrity provides an organized approach to defining environments, equipment usage, design margins, fatigue margins and test requirements.
+Integrity provides an organised approach to defining environments, equipment usage, design margins, fatigue margins and test requirements.

 - An Integrity Program strives to improve product availability and reliability by eliminating fundamental wear-out modes within equipment.
 A physics of failure approach is used.

 - An Integrity Program is most active during equipment development, testing and early deployment; although, activities often extend throughout a program.

 - An Integrity Program is one method of reducing product life cycle cost.

 How is an Integrity Program different from a Reliability Program?

 - Primarily utilise deterministic failure models.
 Vulnerabilities are analysed for stress overload and also for cumulative damage modes of failure.